 You don’t have to document everything yourself, and strategically involving your team can save hours.
 For example, a nurse or medical assistant can document patient outcomes, review medications, and verify or document allergies.
 You can quickly review this information for accuracy and sign off on the note.

 A 99213 level of service doesn’t require a comprehensive review of systems or a comprehensive exam.
 This is, by the way, the code used 61 percent of the time by family physicians seeing Medicare patients.
-Save time by adhering to the guidelines and documenting only what’s medically necessary to complete today’s visit.
+Save time by adhering to the guidelines and documenting what’s medically necessary to complete today’s visit, and no more.

 The EHR can be a black hole for perfectionists and compulsive “box-checkers.”
 Remember the documentation guidelines and keep it simple.
 Not all boxes need checking and not all categories need filling on every visit.
 Know what matters and leave the rest alone.